 Required Landlord Disclosures in the State of North Carolina

-A North Carolina landlord must make certain information known to their North Carolina tenants.
+North Carolina landlords must make certain information known to their North Carolina tenants.

 Here are some examples: